• Skip to primary navigation

 Instructions

-• Whisk the egg and in a small bowl.
+• Whisk the egg in a small bowl.
 Remove 1 tablespoon of the egg mixture and set aside in a separate bowl.

 • Cover the bowl with a kitchen towel and leave to rest for at least 1 hour.

-• After this time the dough should have roughly doubled in size.
+• After this time, the dough should have roughly doubled in size.
 Remove from the bowl and knead on a floured surface (or a non-stick baking mat) for about 5 minutes by hand.

-• Preheat the oven to 180°C or 356°F.
+• Preheat the oven to 180°C (356°F).

 • Leave to cool before serving.